 The Android ecosystem does not have a direct equivalent to Apple's eSIM Quick Transfer for all models, although Samsung has significantly improved this process in recent years.

-More and more Spanish carriers offer eSIM transfer from their own app:
+More and more Spanish carriers offer eSIM transfer from their own application:

 - Install your carrier's app on the new Samsung Galaxy